ALRhub/MTS3/readme.md

     └── vision
 ```

+# MTS3 Architecture

 # Building Blocks (Gaussian Transformations)

 The following building blocks are used in the MTS3 model to perform inference in each timescale.
-They can be broadly categorized into two types: Gaussian Conditioning and Gaussian Marginalization.
-THese building blocks can be used to construct MTS3 with arbitatry number of timescales.
+They can be broadly categorized into two types of [layers/gaussian transformations](https://github.com/vaisakh-shaj/MTS3/tree/master/agent/worldModels/gaussianTransformations): Gaussian Conditioning and Gaussian Marginalization.
+These building blocks can be used to construct MTS3 with arbitatry number of timescales.

 ## Gaussian Conditioning
 The observation/task update and abstract action inference at every timescale are instances of this layer.
 It performs the posterior inference over latent state given a set of observations and the prior distribution (see the PGM below).